elkingiraldo/task-manager-backend/README.md

 # task-manager-backend
 Backend implementation for Task Manager app.
-The frontend part is into [task-manager-frontend](https://github.com/elkingiraldo/task-manager-frontend)
+The frontend part is into [task-manager-frontend](https://github.com/elkingiraldo/task-manager-frontend) project.

 ## Compiling
 This is a Maven project and for compiling it you should do it with the Maven wrapper provided going into project root path (task-manager-api) and running the following command: